klyed/hivesmartchain/docs/reference/vent.md

 # Vent - SQL mapping layer

 Vent reads specification files called 'projections', parses their contents, and maps EVM LOG event fields to corresponding SQL columns to create or alter database structures.
-It listens for a stream of block events from Burrow's GRPC service then parses, unpacks, decodes event data, and builds rows to be upserted in matching event tables, rows are upserted atomically in a single database transaction per block.
+It listens for a stream of block events from HiveSmartChain's GRPC service then parses, unpacks, decodes event data, and builds rows to be upserted in matching event tables, rows are upserted atomically in a single database transaction per block.

 There are two modes of operation: view mode and log mode.
 In view mode a primary key is used to locate the row in a table which should be updated (if exists) or inserted